 The FDA is responsible for ensuring many consumer products are safe to be used or consumed.
 In relation to health care, they review all drugs and medical devices before they are available to the public.
 During this review, FDA will determine whether these therapies are safe and effective.
 Adequate funding is needed to ensure therapies are evaluated in a timely manner so that they can get to patients.

-Updates: For Fiscal Year 2014, the NIH received $29.9 billion.
-This was a $1 billion increase over the prior year, but the NIH’s funding level has not kept pace with biomedical research inflation and is insufficient to maintain the momentum needed better treat and cure diseases like MS. The Senate has started working on the bill to fund the NIH next year and recommended $30.46 billion.
-The House has not yet started working on this bill.
+Updates: For Fiscal Year (FY) 2015, the NIH received $30.1 billion, a small increase from the $29.9 billion it received in FY 2014.
+Overall, the NIH’s funding level has not kept pace with biomedical research inflation and is insufficient to maintain the momentum needed better treat and cure diseases like MS.